Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 I was fortunate enough to be in the audience that day and there were many of us in the crowd who were just as moved as Cash.
 I had been brought up with the songs of Johnny Cash as a child, thanks to my father and his record collection, and felt honored to be present at such an historic musical occasion.

-Before going into Cash's performance in detail, however, it is important to look at what was happening in his career at the time.
+Before going into Cash's performance in detail, though, it is important to understand what was happening in his career at the time.

 Johnny Cash and Rick Rubin